The Shafarevich conjecture for hypersurfaces in abelian varieties: Sheaf convolution over a field

 \section{Sheaf convolution over a field}

-A \emph{Tannakian category} over $\mathbb Q_\ell$ is a rigid symmetric monoidal $\mathbb Q_\ell$-linear abelian category with an exact tensor functor to the category of vector spaces over $\mathbb Q_\ell$.
-The point of these conditions is that Tannakian categories are necessarily equivalent to the category of representations of some pro-algebraic group (the group of automorphisms of the functor), together with the underlying vector space functor.
+A \emph{Tannakian category} over a field $F$ of characteristic $0$ is a rigid symmetric monoidal $F$-linear abelian category with a faithful exact tensor functor to the category of vector spaces over $F$.
+The point of these conditions is that Tannakian categories are necessarily equivalent to the category of representations of some pro-algebraic group (the group of automorphisms of the functor), together with the forgetful functor to the category of vector spaces.
 Thus, associated to each object is some representation of this pro-algebraic group.
 For such a representation $V$, we refer to the image of the Tannakian group inside $GL(V)$ as the \emph{Tannakian monodromy group}.

 Kr\"{a}mer and Weissauer \cite{KramerWeissauer} constructed a Tannakian category as a quotient of the category of perverse sheaves on an abelian variety over an algebraically closed field (initially of characteristic zero, but Weissauer \cite{Weissauer_VF} later extended it to characteristic $p$), where the tensor operation is \emph{sheaf convolution}.
-We will use the Tannakian monodromy groups from their theory to control usual monodromy groups.
+We will use the Tannakian monodromy groups from their theory, which we call the \emph{convolution monodromy groups}, to control usual monodromy groups.

-In this section, we check that these Tannakian monodromy groups behave similarly to the usual monodromy groups with respect to the distinction between the geometric and arithmetic monodromy groups.
+In this section, we check that these convolution monodromy groups behave similarly to the usual monodromy groups with respect to the distinction between the geometric and arithmetic monodromy groups.
 In the setting of the \'{e}tale fundamental group, we can define both geometric and arithmetic monodromy groups, with the geometric a normal subgroup of the arithmetic.
 We will check that the same works here.
-The Tannakian group of the category defined by Kr\"{a}mer and Weissauer will function as the geometric group, and we will define a Tannakian category of perverse sheaves over a non-algebraically closed field whose Tannakian monodromy groups will function as the arithmetic groups.
-We will verify that the geometric groups are normal subgroups of the arithmetic groups.
+The Tannakian group of the category defined by Kr\"{a}mer and Weissauer will function as the geometric group, and we will define a Tannakian category of perverse sheaves over a non-algebraically closed field whose Tannakian monodromy group will function as the arithmetic group.
+We will verify that the geometric group is a normal subgroup of the arithmetic group.

-Our construction of the Tannakian category over a non-algebraically closed field will follow a version of the strategy of Kr\"{a}mer and Weissauer, and thus will also serve as a very brief review of our construction.
+Our construction of the Tannakian category over a non-algebraically closed field will follow a version of the strategy of Kr\"{a}mer and Weissauer, and thus will also serve as a very brief review of their construction.